jindasy/git-commands/README.md

 ## Basics

 1. When using Git locally, what are these?
 Define each one in a sentence
-   * Staging area - File that prepares to be committed.
+   * Staging area - File that wait to be committed.
-   * Working copy - All files in working directory
+   * Working copy - All files in working directory of local repository.
-   * master -
+   * master - default branch in repository
-   * HEAD -
+   * HEAD - pointer that tell current branch

 2. When you install git on a new machine (or in a new user account) you should perform these 2 git commands to tell git your name and email.
 These values are used in commits that you make:
    ```